City Crime Score

 Frequently Asked Questions

-What are the safest neighborhoods in Gainesville?
+What types of crime are most common in Gainesville?

-Is Gainesville a good place to live?
+Is Gainesville a good place to live despite its crime grade?